Keita Gotō (industrialist): Business career

 In 1920, Gotō was offered the post of Director of the Musashi Railway, a struggling company in need of capital to finance its expansion.
 He accepted and resigned from his post in the ministry the same year.
 In 1922, he founded the Meguro Kamata Electric Railway, at the age of 40.

 By 1924, he had acquired a controlling interest in the Musashi Railway, using the profits from other railway ventures in the Tokyo area.
 This was the first of many acquisitions in which Gotō bought weak companies and transformed them into profitable members of a growing railway and real estate group.
 It was also around this time that he persuaded the Tokyo Institute of Technology to relocate along his railway from its former campus, which had been damaged in the 1923 Great Kantō earthquake.
 Over the next 10 years, this was followed by relocation assistance to several other schools and universities, including the Nippon Medical School and the high school of Tokyo Gakugei University.
 Together with numerous new residential developments along the railways, this strategy brought steady passengers and increased the value of the company's real estate holdings.

-Gotō became president of the Tokyu Railway in 1942.
+Gotō became president of the Tokyu Railways in 1942.

 In 1944, he was appointed Minister of Transportation and Communications, and stepped down from his position in the Tokyu Railway.
 After the end of the World War II, he was banned from public office by the GHQ (Supreme Commander for the Allied Powers).

-He founded the Tōyoko Commercial Girl's School in 1939, beginning his endeavors in the education business.
+He founded the Tōyoko Commercial Girls' School in 1939, beginning his endeavors in the education business.
 He became chairman of the Tokyu Railway in 1952.
 He founded the educational institution Gotō Ikueikai in 1955.

 Gotō died on 14 August 1959, aged 77.
 By the time of his death, his strategy of aggressive acquisitions had built the Tokyu Group into one of Japan's largest corporate empires, with businesses ranging from railways and department stores to hospitals, schools, and leisure and entertainment companies.